dana4832/Practice01/README.md

-# Practice01
-For BigDataAnalysis Class
+#For BigDataAnalysis Class
+#WEEK01_OT
+---
+- Make markdown in Github
+- Connect Colab with Github